+Tardies

-Tardies We want the time our students spend at school to be productive.
-In order for that to happen, students must be in class and prepared to work.
+We want the time our students spend at school to be productive.
+For that to happen, students must be in class and prepared to work.
 There is a four-minute passing period between each class.

-- When the tardy bell rings, classroom teachers will begin their classes. - Teachers will walk the halls, sweep all tardy students to class and report the tardies to the office. - Every fourth tardy, students may be assigned a detention to be served within the week received. - Detentions will be served in the office or an assigned classroom with an adult monitor. - The process will start over at the beginning of a new semester. - WMS is looking at alternative measures to curb tardies per our KESA Goal.
+- When the tardy bell rings, classroom teachers will begin their classes. - Teachers will walk the halls, sweep all tardy students to class and report the tardies to the office. - Every third tardy, students may be assigned a detention to be served on the following Friday from 2:10-3:10. - Detentions will be served in the office or an assigned classroom with an adult monitor. - The process will start over at the beginning of a new semester. - WMS is looking at alternative measures to curb tardies per our KESA Goal. - An unexcused tardy will become an unexcused absence, for that class period, if the student misses ten minutes or more of a class period.